iec2014060/Redash-Project/README.md

 16. I created a thread which will run in background and it will do communication with flask app to get the values of email ids and and scheduled time.
+Because we want to get email once in a day i used sleep() for 12 hours to stop thread exceution for 12 hours once all email are sent to corresponding email ids.
+### If  you are scheduling email sending task multilple times in a day please remove sleep from line 49 of app.py (time.sleep(50000) ) or make it as a comment.

+In future we can improve we can improve efficiency of background running task by using redis queue.

 <img width="1440" alt="screen shot 2018-08-02 at 8 07 33 pm" src="https://user-images.githubusercontent.com/40884871/43590992-f9e66bd0-968f-11e8-91de-5d29634df50a.png">